saturn72/redis-architecture/README.md

   - Inconsist data is returned
   - No sync between instances
 ### Distributed caching
+- When
+  - Share/aync data between app's instances is required (multi-instances app)
+- Pros
+  - Single source of true
+- Cons
+  - May cause race condition on same resource
+### Distributed & client Caching
+- When
-When? need to share data between app instances
+  - performance,  need to share data between app instances
-- Pros - Single source of true
+- Pros
+  - same caching snapshot for all clients
+- Cons
+  - Server sice overhead in managing clients cache state
   - Cons - May cause race condition on same resource
-### Distributed & client Caching
-When? performance,  need to share data between app instances
-- Pros - same caching snapshot for all clients
 - Cons - server overhead for managing the connections